abakins/radio_astronomy_tools/README.md

 ## solar_system
 Utilities for solar system objects ([view the README](solar_system/README.md))
-- uvplanetfit: A routine for fitting limb-darkened disks to visibility samples
-- uvplanetfit_polarized: A routine for fitting polarized disk models to cross-polarized visibility samples
+- uvplanetfit.py: Routines for fitting co- and cross-polarized disk models to visibility samples
-- uvpf_to_sm: Takes the results of uvplanetfit and generates an image which can be passed to tclean's "startmodel" (polarimetric mode in progress)
+- imagetools.py: Routines for analysis of planet images